Scrabble Showdown: Scrabble Babble

 The parent is shown a three-letter word with one missing letter, represented by a blank tile that can stand for any letter of his/her choosing.
 (E.g. C-A-blank could become CAT, CAR, CAN, etc.) He/she must think of a word and then describe it for the child to guess; if the child does so, a new word with one more letter is displayed, up to a maximum of seven on the fifth word.
 If the parent says any part of the word in play, it is thrown out and another word of the same length is played.
 If the parent says the entire word, the team's turn ends immediately.

 The team's turn ends after five words have been solved or 60 seconds have elapsed, whichever comes first.
+If the team's turn is ended due to the parent committing a foul, the opponents are given the full 60 seconds regardless of the amount of time actually used.
 If the opponents achieve a higher score or a faster time, they win the round; if not, the first team wins.